SNTag/.dotfiles/emacs-26.2/readme.md

 Feel free to use or take details from this set up.
 Sources of inspiration are mentioned in the code where relevant.

+**Build focus:**
-**Build focus:** Focused on developing emacs as what it is: a tool.
+Focused on developing emacs as what it is: a tool.

 I aim to make a minimalist Emacs rich in functionality.

 **Understanding my init**
 The Init file hold only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
-Names of the Borg-Collective files indicate what it contains.
+Names of the Borg-Collective files indicate what it regulates.

+**NOTE**
-**NOTE** I have noticed a consistent error with emacs regarding file name length.
+I have noticed a consistent error with emacs regarding file name length.
 I suspect it to be an error with gcc.

 ## Main Useage